Protest arrests show regular Americans, not urban antifa

 Protest arrests show regular Americans, not urban antifaNew

-WASHINGTON (AP) — The Department of Justice is using aggressive tactics against those it has charged in the civil unrest over racism.
+WASHINGTON (AP) — The Department of Justice is using aggressive tactics against those it has charged in the civil unrest over systemic racism.
 Those people have been portrayed by President Donald Trump as violent left-wing radicals.
 The Republican president has used the protests to try to scare white, suburban voters into reelecting him.
-But an Associated Press review of thousands of pages of court documents from the more than 300 federal arrests made nationwide shows many are people caught up in the moment.
+But an Associated Press review of thousands of pages of court documents from the more than 300 federal arrests made nationwide shows most are just regular citizens caught up in the moment.
 Very few of those charged appear to be affiliated with any highly organized extremist groups.
 Many are young suburban adults with little criminal history, from the very neighborhoods Trump vows to protect.